varletjs/varlet/packages/varlet-ui/src/chip/docs/en-US.md

 ### Chip Type

-Set the type of the chip with the 'type' attribute.
+Set the type of the chip with the `type` attribute.

 ```html
 <template>